Summary: A Treatise of Human Nature (page 11)

 10.

-A conception based on the idea that the same quality cannot produce two different impressions, yet what seems bitter to one seems sweet to another, etc.
+This conception rests on the idea that the same quality cannot produce two different impressions—yet what tastes bitter to one person seems sweet to another, and so on.

 So the generation, encrease, decay, and corruption of animals and vegetables, are nothing but changes of figure and motion